andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.7.5 – A referee should ensure the match is played according to the rules.

-1\.7.6 – Clans have the right to refuse a referee but must state a specific reason why.
+1\.7.6 – Clans have the right to refuse a referee, but must state a specific reason why.
 Admins and supervisors cannot be refused.

 1\.7.7 – If you think a referee has made an incorrect decision, then contact an admin or supervisor.